SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 RPM = \frac{SFM(in \ feet\ per\ min)}{0.262 × endmill\_diameter(in\ inches)}
 $$

-In practice, for most of the materials cut on a Shapeoko, there is a wide range of acceptable SFMs, so RPM could initially be chosen pretty much anywhere within the router's RPM limits \(10k to 30k for the Makita/Carbide router, 16k to 27k for the Dewalt router, and typically a few hundred to several tens of kRPM for spindles\)
+In practice, for most of the materials cut on a Carvera, there is a wide range of acceptable SFMs, so RPM could initially be chosen pretty much anywhere within the router's RPM limits \(10k to 30k for the Makita/Carbide router, 16k to 27k for the Dewalt router, and typically a few hundred to several tens of kRPM for spindles\)

 * Low RPMs are quieter \(significantly so with a router\), but induce higher forces on the cutter \(more on this later\)
 * High RPMs induce lower cutting forces and generally provide better finish quality, but will also require higher associated feedrates to maintain a correct chipload: feeding faster can be a little scary at first, and leaves less time to react should anything go wrong.